 The full list: 20 Free Site Builders 💪

-And here’s the full lineup of 20 free website builders, including pros and cons.
+And here’s the full lineup of 20 free website builders (without subscription), including pros and cons.
 The ranking is based on criteria like designs, the size of the ad, website functionality and SEO options.

 1. Wix – Excellent Templates

 The biggest of them all is Wix.
 They have more users than any other site builder, and it’s easy to see why.
-It’s packed with unique features and great templates.
+It’s packed with well-designed templates for almost any kind of use case (e.g. there are even templates for dog walkers).
 According to our tests, it’s the best website builder to create a paid site – but what about a free one?
 Does it fare just as well in this arena?

 Well, it depends on what you are looking for.
-It’s great that they hardly have any restrictions on the free plan in terms of features and templates.
+It’s great that they hardly have any restrictions on the free plan in terms of features, templates or customer support.
 On desktop computers, they place a pretty visible ad at the top of your website that is sticky (i.e. it will stay even when you start scrolling the page).
 Fortunately, on mobile phones, it far less visible and also not sticky.

 Next to the classic Wix editor you can also give ADI (artificial design intelligence) a try.
-ADI is an alternative web creator that uses a series of questions about your project to create your website automatically.
+ADI is an web creator powered by artificial intelligence that uses a series of questions about your project to create your website automatically.
 Definitely an interesting approach for beginners and also completely free to use.

 In terms of functionality, it’s definitely the strongest free website builder, as well as one of the best website builders for small business.